Sitecore-Hackathon/2018-Santas-Little-Helper/documentation/Installation_Guide.md

 	- You will see two new options when you add features to a site
 		![SelectFeatures](images/SelectFeatures.png?raw=true "SelectFeatures")

-> Note: No file configurations are required
+> Note: No additional file configurations are required.

+> You can also install using the Installation Update Wizard and this file: [package](resources/SLH.Location.update)